WasmVM/WasmVM/docs/programs/ar.rst

    \end{array}

 * name: module name, normally as a file name with ``.wasm`` file extension.
-* address: address of module content, origin from the beginning of archive file.
+* address: address of module content, originated from the beginning of archive file.

 Module
 ++++++